-Suriname is a small country on the northeastern coast of South America.
+Suriname is a small country on the north-eastern coast of South America.
 It's defined by vast swaths of tropical rainforest, Dutch colonial architecture and a melting-pot culture.
+Suriname is a warm, dense convergence of rivers that thumps with the lively rhythm of ethnic diversity.

 Dutch is still taught in schools here and when you drive by the streets the houses have Dutch looking exteriors.
 It is not unusual to see monkeys swinging on the trees and boa constrictors crossing the well-travelled roads in Suriname where over eighty percent of the land is rainforests and where the Amazonian interior is pristine and sparsely inhabited.